 Gymea Community Aid & Information Service Inc (GCAIS) was established in 1975 by a passionate group of local residents.
 We are now an incorporated not-for-profit association based in Gymea which provides services across the Sutherland Shire and into St George.

-We have a small paid staff and dedicated volunteer team, overseen by a volunteer Management Committee elected from among our members.
+We have a small paid staff and dedicated volunteer team, overseen by a volunteer Board elected from among our members.

 GCAIS receives funding from a range of local, state and commonwealth government agencies and relies heavily on community support to fund and run our services.

-Gymea Community Aid & Information Service (GCAIS) is overseen by a volunteer Management Committee, elected from our membership base in line with our constitution.
+Gymea Community Aid & Information Service (GCAIS) is overseen by a volunteer Board, elected from our membership base in line with our constitution.

 Kaye has held various not for profit board memberships and is currently a Director of LGK Management Pty Ltd which trades as Flexi Display Systems.
 She brings a keen focus on building businesses having worked from 2005 – 2014 as Managing Director for RICS, responsible for Oceania and Asia Pacific.
 She has worked as a CEO in the Professional Services Industry since 1999 prior to which she held various General Management roles in the Logistics industry sector.